bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

 ## Testing Ionic/Cordova apps

 Perform unit testing by our **Karma Jasmine Test Runner** or **Jasmine Test Runner** Steps.
-If your Cordova/Ionic project has Karma Jasmine dependency in its **package.json** file, our scanner will detect it and automatically insert the respective testing step into your workflow.
-If this dependency is missing from your project, you can manually insert one of our testing steps to your workflow using our Workflow Editor - just make sure you place it right after **Run npm command** or **Run yarn command** package manager Step.
+If your Cordova/Ionic project has Karma Jasmine dependency in its **package.json** file, our scanner will detect it and automatically insert the respective testing Step into your Workflow.
+If this dependency is missing from your project, you can manually insert one of our testing steps to your Workflow using our Workflow Editor - just make sure you place it right after **Run npm command** or **Run yarn command** package manager Step.

 ## Code signing

 If you want to build an app for iOS or Android, you need to upload the platform-specific files into the **Code Signing** tab of the Workflow Editor.
-You can also generate builds for both platforms which requires uploading all code signing files of the platforms, luckily it's all in one page.
+You can also generate builds for both platforms which requires uploading all code signing files of the platforms.

 ### Signing your iOS project